-13 Peanut Production Guide Table 39.
-Fo liar Fungicides s (cont.)
-Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Southern stem rot, Sclerotinia blight, Rhizoctonia limb rot, and suppresses CBR. (cont.)
-Moncut 70DF or Convoy 3.8F (flutolonil) 0.7-1.40lb 1 pt Tank mix with a leaf-spot fungicide spray or band over row in spray volume of 40 gal/A. Two or 3 applications may be necessary, depending on disease pressure, but does not control leafspots.
+Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Southern stem rot, early and late leaf spots, and Rhizoctonia Moncut 70DF or Convoy 3.8F (flutolonil) 0.7-1.40lb 1 pt Tank mix with a leaf-spot fungicide spray or band over row in spray volume of 40 gal/A. Two or 3 applications may be necessary, depending on disease pressure, but does not control leafspots. limb rot. (cont.)
 Abound 2.08F (azoxystrobin) 18.5-24.6 fl oz Make 2 applications in spray volume of 15 gal/A between 60 and 90 days after planting.
-Abound also controls early leaf spot and web blotch.
 Do not apply within 50 days of harvest.
-Do not use more than 49.2 fl oz/season.
-Headline 2.09EC (pyraclos- trobin) 9.0-15.0 fl oz Make no more than 2 sequential applications, then follow with nonstrobilurin fungicide for resistance management.
-Also controls leaf spot and web blotch.
-Provost 433SC (tebucona zole + prothiocona zole) 7.0-8.0 fl oz Apply at beginning pod (R3) and then according to leaf spot advisories.
-Apply up to 4 sprays, then use a fungicide with different mode of action.
-Also controls leaf spots and suppresses CBR.
-Fontelis 1.67SC (penthio- pyrad) 12.0-24.0 fl oz Same as above Apply up to 3 sprays, then use a fungicide with different mode of action.
-Also controls leaf spots and
+Do not use more than 49.2 fl oz/ season.
+Headline 2.09EC (pyraclostrobin) 9.0-15.0 fl oz Make no more than 2 sequential applications, then follow with non- strobilurin fungicide for resistance management.

+7.0-8.0 fl oz

+12.0-24.0 fl oz